 The University is authorised and required to collect and provide this information to AHPRA under s88 of the National Law (page 92).
 The University Student Centre will provide information as required of students enrolling in the Bachelor of Nursing and Graduate Diploma pf Midwifery programs to AHPRA for registration and entry on the AHPRA Student Register database.

 The University also has responsibilities in relation to the "mandatory reporting" of students who have an impairment that may place the public at substantial risk of harm.
 These are detailed in s143 of the National Law (page 139).
+The SNM fulfills the mandatory reporting requirements through the implementation of the:

 The School of Nursing and Midwifery evaluates students' capacity to comply with the Nursing and Midwifery Board of Australia regulatory requirements via the following procedure.